wolfSSL/wolfssl-examples/btle/ecies/README.md

 The first phase is key establishment, which is done through ECDH and HDKF.
 ECC was chosen for these examples because its lightweight and widely used.
 Then salt exchanged for each message to prevent reply attacks.
 The encryption is done with AES CBC.
 The data integrity is done using HMAC-SHA256.

+The peer's key should be validated against a known key or certificate.
+Client should hash and verify this public key against trusted certificate (already exchanged) out of band.
+An ECC signature is about 65 bytes.

 ## ECC Encrypt/Decrypt Example

 See `BTLESecureMessageExchange.pdf` for details.